Medhansh-32/PaperPal/README.md

 ## Project Overview 🏠

 The **PaperPal** application is built using **Spring Boot** and provides a web interface for users to upload, manage, and download exam files.
 It supports managing user responses and linking those responses to exam files.
-Additionally, users can interact with an AI assistant powered by **Ollama Mistral** via the home page.
+Additionally, users can interact with an AI assistant powered by **Google Gemini** via the home page.
 The application also allows users to post and resolve doubts related to exams, fostering better learning and communication.

+Moreover, when a PDF is uploaded, it is analyzed by AI to ensure it meets the required guidelines.
+If the document does not comply, it gets rejected automatically, reducing manual effort in the review process.

 ## Features 🌟